 The experimental apps seemed to be moderately effective in reducing depressive symptoms with smartphone app use, compared to the waitlist participants who did not.
 However, these positive effects diminished somewhat when active control conditions were imposed.
 Some believe that a digital placebo may play a part in these settings, much like those involved in non-digital studies.

-One of the first mental health clinicalOpens in a new tab. studies had an unintended result.
+One of the first mental health clinical studies had an unintended result.
 While trying to measure the efficacy of mobile-based therapy for depression, they asked their test subjects to record their symptoms of depression and begin to use the self-monitoring feature.
 Even before they were introduced to the therapy, the test subjects already showed significantly reduced symptoms of depression.

 The digital placebo effect is problematic when it comes to mobile mental health research.
 It is hard to define whether positive results recorded in a trial are the result of the app itself or the expectations of the treatment.
 The powerful effect of self-monitoring and user expectations can cause a concurrent modification of users’ mental states.

-It would necessitate a system of double-blind, randomized control trials to effectively separate the effectiveness of app-based interventions from digital placebo effects.Opens in a new tab.
+It would necessitate a system of double-blind, randomized control trials to effectively separate the effectiveness of app-based interventions from digital placebo effects.

 Lack of Evidence-Based Proof of Efficacy